ibm-cloud-docs/vpc/block_storage_is_faq.md

 {: faq}
 {: #faq-block-storage-nist}

-IBM guarantees that your data is completely inaccessible on the physical disk and is eventually [eradicated](/docs/vpc?topic=vpc-managing-block-storage#block-storage-data-eradication).
+IBM guarantees that your data is inaccessible on the physical disk and is eventually [eradicated](/docs/vpc?topic=vpc-managing-block-storage#block-storage-data-eradication).
 If you have extra compliance requirements such as NIST 800-88 Guidelines for Media Sanitization, you must perform data sanitation procedures before you delete your volumes.
 For more information, see the [NIST 800-88 Guidelines for Media Sanitation](https://csrc.nist.gov/publications/detail/sp/800-88/rev-1/final){: external}.

 ### What rules apply to volume names and can I rename a volume later on?
 {: faq}